0127JavaUSF/SustainableDevelopmentInvolvement/README.md

 # Sustainable Development Involvement:
-A database of sustainable development projects where Revature's programmers are involved.
+A database of sustainable development projects where Revature's employees are involved.
 The reference in matter of sustainable development goals are those defined by the United Nations:

 https://sustainabledevelopment.un.org/#:~:text=The%2017%20Sustainable%20Development%20Goals,prosperity%20while%20protecting%20the%20environment.